 What do bed bugs smell like?
 If there is an odor in your home that you do not recognize, you may be wondering if the culprit could be a bed bug infestation.

 The chances are that you will be much more likely to notice the other signs of bed bugs before you detect their aroma.

 What Do Bed Bugs Smell Like??

-There are many signs that an infestation of bed bugs might be present, some things that you might commonly notice are blood spots and the dropping of the bed bugs which appear as small specks.
+There are many signs that an infestation of bed bugs might be present; some things you might commonly notice are blood spots and the bed bugs dropping, which appear as specks.

 You may also notice that you suffer from irritation and itching as a result of these creatures.
 However, one of the giveaway signs that you have some unwelcome guests could be their scent – check these bed bug nymphs.

-It is more common to notice the odor of bed bugs when there is a much larger infestation, due to their small size, they need to be in a larger number for the odor to be potent enough to be detected by human nostrils.
+It is more common to notice bed bugs’ odor when there is a much larger infestation; due to their small size, they need to be in a larger number for the smell to be potent enough to be detected by human nostrils.

-There have been suggestions that the smell of bed bugs can be compared to the scent of berries and has a musty yet sweet smell.
-Some people have remarked that the scent is similar in nature to the herb, cilantro (or coriander, depending on where you come from).
+There have been suggestions that the smell of bed bugs can be compared to berries’ scent and has a musty yet sweet aroma.
+Some people have remarked that the smell is similar to the herb cilantro (or coriander, depending on where you come from).

-That being said, there are a variety of smells linked with bed bugs and it is somewhat down to your personal ability to pick up on scents as to what you might smell.
+That being said, there are various smells linked with bed bugs, and it is somewhat down to your personal ability to pick up on scents as to what you might smell.
 Some of the most common comparisons are: